aws-ia/cfn-abi-crowdstrike-fcs/guide/content/faqs.md

 ## What regions are supported for this solution?

 This solution can be deployed in any AWS region where the required AWS services (CloudFormation, Lambda, Systems Manager, etc.) are available.
 For GovCloud deployments, please refer to the GovCloud deployment guide for specific considerations.

+SSM Distributor is enabled for most regions, for an updated list please see https://github.com/CrowdStrike/aws-ssm-distributor

+EKS Protection is not yet supported by GovCloud

 ## Can I contribute to this repository?